Monster (R.E.M. album): Recording

 In February 1994, the band moved to Crossover Soundstage in Atlanta, Georgia.
 At Crossover, most of the album's basic tracks were recorded live as if the band were playing in concert.
 Litt said, "I thought since they hadn't toured in a while, it would be good for them to get into that mind-set—you know, monitors, PA, standing up".
-The sessions were hampered by several events, including Berry and bassist Mike Mills falling ill on separate occasions, Buck and Stipe leaving to visit family members and the deaths of Stipe's friends, actor River Phoenix and Nirvana's Kurt Cobain.
+The sessions were hampered by several events, including Berry and bassist Mike Mills falling ill on separate occasions, Buck and Stipe leaving to visit family members and the deaths of Stipe's friends, Nirvana's Kurt Cobain and actor River Phoenix.
 The band wrote and recorded "Let Me In" in tribute to Cobain and dedicated the album to Phoenix, whose sister Rain provided background vocals on "Bang and Blame".

 In late April 1994 the band relocated to Criteria Studios in Miami, Florida, but recording was interrupted because Stipe had an abscessed tooth.
 Unlike previous album sessions, by the time production moved to Ocean Way Recording in Los Angeles the band was behind schedule.
 Litt attributed the delay to recording live at Crossover, which lengthened the mixing process; he told Rolling Stone, "We're trying to figure out how raw to leave it and how much to studiofy it."
 Stipe was still writing songs when the band was supposed to be mixing the album.
 Tensions arose among the band members, who were staying in different locations in Los Angeles and would rarely be in the studio at the same time.
 The situation came to a head when the group was recording at Louie's Clubhouse (Litt's home studio in Los Angeles); years later, Stipe recalled, "We broke up ...
 We reached the point where none of us could speak to each other, and we were in a small room, and we just said 'Fuck off' and that was it."
 The group met to resolve their issues; Mills told Rolling Stone, "We have to begin working as a unit again, which we haven't been doing very well lately."